DevOps-MBSE/AaC/docs/docs/user_guide/style_guide.md

           type: ExampleInterfaceMessage
 ```

 Users leveraging the `ExampleInterfaceMessage` will have a data structure with fields such as `ExampleInterfaceMessage.msgMetaData` and `ExampleInterfaceMessage.msgData.msgContent`.
-Alternatively, if we don't follow the style for fields and attributes, our definitions might look like:
+Alternatively, if a user didn't follow the style for fields and attributes, our example definitions might look like:

 ```yaml
 enum: